oceanprotocol/docs/discover/faq.md

 <details>
 <summary>What are Ocean Nodes?</summary>

-Ocean Nodes are an integral part of the Ocean Protocol that centralize and simplify the process of accessing, managing, and monetizing data.
-They replace multiple components (Provider, Aquarius, and Subgraph) and handle tasks like securely retrieving data, verifying permissions and payments, managing metadata, and supporting compute-to-data (C2D) environments for complex data operations.
-Through modular layers, they ensure secure peer-to-peer communication, efficient data management, and the ability to run various compute tasks, while also providing an API for easy querying and interaction with on-chain and off-chain data.
+Ocean Nodes is a decentralized solution that simplifies running and monetizing AI models by allowing users to manage data, computational resources, and AI models through Ocean Protocol's infrastructure, enabling easier and more secure data sharing and decentralized AI model development.
 Learn more [here](https://docs.oceanprotocol.com/developers/ocean-node).

 </details>

 <details>
 <summary>What are the minimum requirements to run a node?
 Can it be run on a phone or other small devices?</summary>
-We recommend the following minimum system requirements for running a node, though it may be possible to operate with less depending on your configuration:
+We recommend the following minimum system requirements for running one Ocean node, though these may vary depending on your configuration:
--1 vCPU
+- 1 vCPU
--2 GB RAM for basic operations
+- 2 GB RAM for basic operations
--4 GB storage
+- 4 GB storage
--Operating System: We recommend using the latest LTS version of Ubuntu or the latest iOS.
+- Operating System: We recommend using the latest LTS version of Ubuntu or the latest iOS.
 However, nodes should also work on other operating systems, including Windows.

 While it is technically feasible to run a node on smaller devices, such as phones, the limited processing power and memory of these devices can lead to significant performance issues, making them unreliable for stable node operation.
 </details>

 <details>
 <summary>Can I run a node using Windows or macOS, and are there any recommended guides for those operating systems?</summary>
 Yes, you can run an Ocean node on both Windows and macOS.

 For Windows, it's recommended to use WSL2 (Windows Subsystem for Linux) to create a Linux environment, as it works better with Docker.
 Once WSL2 is set up, you can follow the Linux installation guides.
 Here’s a [helpful link](https://techcommunity.microsoft.com/t5/windows-11/how-to-install-the-linux-windows-subsystem-in-windows-11/m-p/2701207) to get started with WSL2

 For macOS, you can install Docker directly and run the Docker image.
 It’s also recommended to use Homebrew to install necessary dependencies like Node.js.